 Provincial-Territorial Council of Ministers of Securities Regulation Committed to Ongoing Reform

-The Council recognizes continuous improvements to the Canadian securities regulatory system are desirable to meet the needs of investors and the capital markets.
+The Council recognizes the need to make continuous improvements to the Canadian securities regulatory system to meet the increasing expectations of investors and to keep pace with evolving capital markets.

-The Council remains committed to ensuring Canada continues to be one of the best ranked regulatory regimes in the world, providing for sound investor protection, and efficient, vibrant and competitive capital markets going forward.
+The Council remains committed to ensuring Canada continues to have one of the best securities regulatory regimes in the world, providing for high standards of investor protection and efficient, vibrant and competitive capital markets going forward.

-More information about the Council can be obtained at www.securitiescanada.org.
+More information about the Council, including the Council 2013 Progress Report, can be obtained at www.securitiescanada.org.